Menopause & Post-Menopause Stability

 • irritability tied to metabolic dips

-With estrogen gone, the terrain loses a buffer — insulin sensitivity, glycogen handling, mitochondrial flexibility, muscle recovery time, and circadian fragility all narrowing at once.
+Weight that won’t move despite doing everything right.
+Workouts that wipe you out for two days.
+This is terrain physics — the system running on narrower margin — not a willpower or calorie problem.
+With estrogen gone, the terrain loses a buffer: insulin sensitivity, glycogen handling, mitochondrial flexibility, muscle recovery time, and circadian fragility all narrowing at once.

 Common presentations: